Spirit Untamed: Music

 On May 6, 2021, Amie Doherty, composer for the DreamWorks Animation short film Marooned, was confirmed to be composing the music for the film, replacing Hans Zimmer who composed the score for Spirit: Stallion of the Cimarron.
 Doherty was the first woman to compose a DreamWorks film.
 The following day, a single titled "Fearless (Valiente Duet)", written by Doherty and performed by Isabela Merced and Eiza González, was released by Back Lot Music.
 A second single, titled "You Belong", performed by Becky G, was released on May 21, 2021.
 A soundtrack of the film was released on May 28, 2021, and additionally, Robin Pecknold of Fleet Foxes is featured on several tracks contributing vocal harmonies along with Eiza González.
 "Riding Free", the theme song from Spirit Riding Free by Kari Kimmel, is featured in Untamed.

 Release

 Theatrical

 Spirit Untamed was theatrically released on June 4, 2021, by Universal Pictures.
 It was previously scheduled for May 14, 2021.
 The film was released on digital rental on June 24, 2021, on streaming services Apple TV and Amazon Prime Video.

 Home media

 Spirit Untamed was released on DVD and Blu-ray on August 31, 2021, by Universal Pictures Home Entertainment through Studio Distribution Services LLC in the United States.

 It was then released on DVD and Blu-Ray as a "Special Sleepover Edition" on October 25, 2021, by Warner Bros.
 Home Entertainment in the United Kingdom which features an hour of special features including "How to" sessions on how to create your own indoor "campfire", how to Ukulele, and how to make smores, meet the cast, drawing Spirit, finding your Spirit, deleted scenes and sing-along videos.
 It was later released on Hulu on November 3, 2021.
+The film grossed $2.9 million in home video sales.